confluentinc/confluent-cloud-secrets-engine/README.md

 docker-compose up -d
    ```

-## 3.This command gets the SHA256 digest of the binary file, exports the address and token for vault and enables the new secrets engine.
+## 3.This command exports the address and token for vault, gets the SHA256 digest of the binary file and enables the new secret's engine.

 ```shell
 make enable